• Skip to main content

 Our experienced attorneys are here to help.
 We will analyze the unique facts of your case and determine which applicable statute and laws apply to your case in order to get you the compensation to which you’re entitled.

-A North Carolina personal injury lawyer from Johnson & Groninger PLLC is available to advocate for your best interests, and to support the best possible outcome of your claim.
+A Charlotte catastrophic injury lawyer from Johnson & Groninger PLLC is available to advocate for your best interests, and to support the best possible outcome of your claim.
 Call (704) 200-2009 now.

 What makes an injury catastrophic?